wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 interesting patterns may be easy to spot.
 A second approach often used in initial data exploration is Principal Component Analysis (PCA), which plots samples (or genes) along the main axes of variation in the data.
-If color or markers are added, a PCA plot serves very well to detect outliers and groups.
+If color or markers are added, a PCA plot serves very well to detect groups and outliers.
 Both visualizations are illustrated in {numref}`streptococcus_pca_heatmap`.

 ---